What Graduates Have Done After Alderleaf

 Mickey Figueroa (Class of ’12) went on to work at Zombie Tools Knife Company.
 He’s now working on completing a bachelor’s degree in environmental science at the University of Montana.

 Patrick Loderhose (Class of ’12) interned with permaculture designer, Jenny Pell, after graduating.
-He now teaches permaculture courses and designs greywater systems through Permaculture Now.
-He is also designing and helping install a greywater system at Alderleaf Farm.
+He teaches permaculture courses and designs greywater systems.
+He designed and installed a greywater system at Alderleaf Farm.
+He is now a permaculture project manager for Stone Soup.

 Leah Houghton (Class of ’12) after graduating Alderleaf, worked as camp director in the remote wilderness of the Cascade Mountains at Camp Wahoo, teaching children outdoor skills and horseback riding.
 Leah traveled to Ecuador where she volunteered on a biodynamic farm, helping to install a micro-hydro-electric system in a rural valley.
-Leah teaches at a Montessori school and enjoys her "urban farm" with chickens, a dog, and two mini dairy goats.
+Leah taught at a Montessori school and enjoys homesteading with chickens, a dog, and two mini dairy goats.
+She is now teaching at Alderleaf.

-Mark Olson (Class of ’12) is continuing his studies at the University of Missouri’s Fisheries & Wildlife Department.
-He has begun a career as a wildlife photographer.
+Mark Olson (Class of ’12) is continued his studies at the University of Missouri’s Fisheries & Wildlife Department.
+He also works as a wildlife photographer.
+He now works as a park ranger at Canyonlands National Park.

 Jamie Weaver (Class of ’12) went on to complete Alderleaf’s Instructor Apprenticeship.
 She was then hired as a wilderness instructor at Primitive Pursuits in New York State.
-She’s now completing a degree at Western Washington University.
+She recently completed a degree at Western Washington University.
+She now working with a wilderness therapy organization.

 Ted Packard (Class of ’12) was hired by Quiet Heart Wilderness School as a youth programs wilderness instructor after graduating.
 He also assisted with teaching & leadership training at Alderleaf.
-He continues to teach with Quiet Heart and makes lots of music in his free time.
+He continues to teach with Quiet Heart and the Vashon Wilderness School, and makes lots of music in his free time.